cwb14/Kmer2LTR/README.md

 # Developers note.
 TESS-PrinTE makes `lib_clean.fa` with LTR length in the header.
 All LTRs are unmutated.

-PIPELINE OUTLINE: (1) Use kmers to identify LTR boundry from LTR-RTs.
-(2) Force global alignment of LTRs (gaps penalized to promote subsitution).
+Other libraries in TESS are also helpful: `maizeTE02052020.ltr.full`, `rice7.0.0.liban.ltr.full`, `ltr-db.fa`, `athrep.updated.fasta_062024.ltr.full`.

 For benchmarking the pipeline, I can:
 ```